 Your doctor will also ask about your personal and family history of kidney diseases.
 If you have a family member with C3G, your chances of developing it are higher.

 The only way to know you have C3G is through a kidney biopsy.
 This test involves removing a small piece of kidney tissue to look at under a microscope.
-A tissue specialist will look for signs of inflammation and C3 protein deposits in the kidney tissue.
 You’ll be diagnosed with C3GN or DDD, depending on what the damage looks like and where it’s located.

-Unfortunately, the U.S. Food and Drug Administration (FDA) hasn’t approved any therapies specifically for C3G.
-Doctors instead focus on slowing disease progression and managing symptoms.
+Doctors focus on slowing disease progression and managing symptoms.
 It’s important to work closely with your doctor to prevent kidney failure.

 Examples of treatments used for some people with C3G include:

 People with kidney failure need either dialysis or a kidney transplant to live healthier lives.
-Dialysis treatment filters your blood to remove toxins and extra fluid — just like healthy kidneys would.
-A kidney transplant involves surgery to replace your damaged kidneys with healthy ones from a donor.
+Dialysis treatment filters blood to remove wastes and extra fluid — just like healthy kidneys would.
+A kidney transplant involves surgery to replace damaged kidneys with healthy ones from a donor.

-Since there aren’t any approved C3G therapies, researchers are looking for better ways to target the disease.
-There’s currently ongoing research into medications known as complement inhibitors.
-These treatments block specific parts of the complement system to calm inflammation and prevent kidney damage.
+Iptacopan and pegcetacoplan are complement inhibitors.
+Complement inhibitors block specific parts of the complement system to calm inflammation and prevent kidney damage.

 Talk to your doctor to learn more about rare kidney diseases like C3G.
 Researchers are running large studies known as clinical trials that are looking at these drugs for C3G.
-Another complement inhibitor drug, zaltenibart, will be tested in the future to see if it can help treat C3G.
 If you’re interested in joining a clinical trial, you may have the opportunity to try new treatments for your disease.

 Get updates directly to your inbox.